<?xml version="1.0" encoding="UTF-8"?>

 &lt;div class=&quot;ss-content-block col-1&quot;&gt;

-&lt;p&gt;This strategic alignment strengthens the connection between two respected infrastructure consulting firms that share a commitment to client service, technical excellence, and sustainable growth.
+&lt;p&gt;&lt;b&gt;ORLANDO, Fla.&amp;nbsp;&lt;/b&gt;–&amp;nbsp;DRMP, Inc. (DRMP) is pleased to announce that effective June 26, 2026, Rinker Design Associates, LLC (RDA), a fellow Trilon Group partner firm, has aligned with DRMP as part of a strategic growth initiative that strengthens both organizations&#039; ability to serve clients across the Mid-Atlantic and Southeast.
+The alignment brings together two respected infrastructure consulting firms that share a commitment to client service, technical excellence, and sustainable growth.
 RDA will continue to operate under its established brand, leadership, and organizational structure as Rinker Design Associates (a DRMP company).&lt;/p&gt;

-&lt;p&gt;By building on an already strong partnership, DRMP and RDA are creating new opportunities to expand their reach, complement one another&#039;s services, and deliver greater value to clients across the Mid-Atlantic.&lt;/p&gt;
+&lt;p&gt;By building on an already strong partnership, DRMP and RDA are creating new opportunities to deliver greater value to clients throughout the Mid-Atlantic and Southeast.&lt;/p&gt;

-&lt;p&gt;Together, DRMP and RDA will execute a growth strategy designed to strengthen service capabilities, expand market opportunities, and better serve clients and communities across the region.
-This milestone reflects DRMP&#039;s ongoing commitment to strategic growth and thoughtful partnerships that enhance technical expertise, geographic reach, and client service.
-By aligning with organizations that share its values and commitment to excellence, DRMP continues to build a stronger platform for delivering innovative infrastructure solutions that improve mobility, support economic development, and enhance quality of life.&lt;/p&gt;
+&lt;p&gt;Together, DRMP and RDA will execute a growth strategy designed to strengthen service capabilities, expand market opportunities, and deliver even greater value to clients and communities across the region.
+This milestone reflects DRMP&#039;s commitment to thoughtful partnerships that help clients solve increasingly complex infrastructure challenges.
+By working with organizations that share its values and commitment to excellence, DRMP continues to build a stronger platform for delivering innovative solutions that improve the communities it serves.&lt;/p&gt;

 &lt;p&gt;&lt;b&gt;About DRMP&lt;/b&gt;&lt;/p&gt;